chenhao392/ecoc/docs/model.md

 ## Second-order iterative stratification
  It is not trivial for dividing the training data to subsets in the context of gene function prediction algorithms, especially in a multi-label setting.
 Many of these labels are much less than the total number of genes in a species.
 With these small positive label ratio, random subsets can not preserve the same label dependencies as in the whole training data.
-This implementation uses a   **second-order iterative stratification** heuristic to distribute the positive labels while maintaining the label ratios close to the entire training set.
+This implementation uses a   **second-order iterative stratification** heuristic (Szymański and Kajdanowicz, 2017; Sechidis et al., 2011) to distribute the positive labels while maintaining the label ratios close to the entire training set.

 ## Probability calibration
-It is also not trivial to calibrate the raw probabilities estimated from the multi-label model, as it is often skewed.
-As a result, a little change in the probability threshold can dramatically change the prediction results.
-This implementation also estimates a threshold for each of the $$q$$ label prediction based on its harmonic mean of precision and recall.
-For a robust threshold in practice, a **modified Platt's scaling** heuristic is integrated into this model to calibrate the probabilities.
-The modification reduces the influence from false negatives.
-As many genes' labels are not known, it is easy to have false negatives in training data, which confuses this logistic regression based calibration process.
-Thus, the algorithm is modified to automatically remove a portion of top predictions before calibration, which is decided by mean squared error.
+This implementation automatically estimates $$q$$ thresholds for all labels' probabilities based on the harmonic mean of precision and recall (Fan and Lin, 2007; Zou et al.,2016).
+However, the raw probabilities estimated from this multi-label model is often skewed.
+As a result, a little change in the probability threshold can dramatically change the prediction outcome.
+Thus, a Platt's scaling heuristic (Lin et al.,2007; Platt, 1999) is integrated into this model to calibrate the probabilities for robust threshold estimations in practice.
+In addition, it is further modified to reduce the influence of false negatives (Rüping, 2006).
+As some genes' labels are still unknown, it is easy to come across false negatives in training data, which confuses this logistic regression based calibration process.
+This modification may remove a part of top predictions for a better estimation for calibration parameters, determined by the mean squared error in regression.

 ##  Hyperparameters
 Two hyperparameters are estimated in training, which are $$k$$ dependency terms and $$\lambda$$ that balance the linear classifier and the *Gaussian* regression models.
 The sub-command `ecoc tune` will automatically estimate them in training.
 They can also be specified directly in sub-command `ecoc pred`.

 ## Gene label prediction
 The final step is to decode $$X$$ to a predicted label matrix $$Y^h$$, using the learned $$q$$ linear models and $$k$$ label dependency terms.
-In the toy example below, the repetitive codes for gene $$g1, g2, g6$$ and $$g7$$ are decoded to labels and their dependencies.
+In the toy example, the labels and repetitive codes for gene $$g3, g4, g5$$, and $$g8$$ are used for training the model.
+And gene $$g1, g2, g6$$, and $$g7$$ are decoded back to label probabilities.
+These are the label predictions for these four genes.

 ![](/assets/images/ecocModel6_large.jpg)

+## References
+ - Fan, R.-E., and Lin, C.-J. (2007).
+A study on threshold selection for multi-label classification.
+Department of Computer Science, National Taiwan University.
+ - Lin, H.-T., Lin, C.-J., and Weng, R. C. (2007).
+A note on Platt's probabilistic outputs for support vector machines.
+Machine Learning.
+ - Platt, J. C. (1999).
+Probabilistic Outputs for Support Vector Machines and Comparisons to Regularized Likelihood  Methods.
+In ADVANCES IN LARGE MARGIN CLASSIFIERS.
+ - Rüping, S. (2006).
+Robust Probabilistic Calibration.
+In Machine Learning: ECML 2006.
+ -  Sechidis, K., Tsoumakas, G., and Vlahavas, I. (2011).
+On the stratification of multi-label data.
+Machine Learning and Knowledge Discovery in Databases.
+ - Szymański, P., and Kajdanowicz, T. (2017).
+A Network Perspective on Stratification of Multi-Label Data.
+In Proceedings of the First International Workshop on Learning with Imbalanced Domains: Theory and Applications.
+ - Vanunu, O., Magger, O.,  Ruppin, E., Shlomi, T., and Sharan, R. (2010).
+Associating genes and  protein complexes with disease via network propagation.
+PLoS computational biology.
+ - Zhang, Y. and Schneider, J. (2011).
+Multi-Label Output Codes using Canonical Correlation Analysis.
+In Proceedings of the Fourteenth International Conference on Artificial  Intelligence and Statistics.
+ - Zou, Q., Xie, S., Lin, Z., Wu, M., and Ju, Y. (2016).
+Finding the Best Classification Threshold in Imbalanced Classification.
+Big Data Research.